ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.node-red/README.md

 ## Changelog
 ### 1.16.5 (2020-03-17)
 * (bluefox) Caught errors if state deleted
+* (bluefox) "Fire on start" for the input node was implemented

 ### 1.16.4 (2020-03-16)
 * (Apollon77) fix State ID verification regex to allow all characters